Marcus Holliday

-Marcus Edward "Doc" Holliday (born July 16, 1973) is an American former professional football running back who played with the St. Louis Rams of the National Football League (NFL) and the Hamilton Tiger-Cats of the Canadian Football League (CFL).
+Marcus Edward "Doc" Holliday (born July 16, 1973) is an American former professional football player who was a running back for the St. Louis Rams of the National Football League (NFL) and the Hamilton Tiger-Cats of the Canadian Football League (CFL).
 He played college football for the Memphis Tigers.

 College career

 Holliday, who grew up in Memphis, was a fan of the Memphis Tigers men's basketball program and decided to commit to the University of Memphis for that reason, choosing it over Ole Miss, Northern Illinois, Arkansas, Arkansas State, and Tennessee.
 While at Memphis, he was friends with several basketball players and future NBA stars, including Penny Hardaway and David Vaughn.

 Holliday played for the Memphis Tigers football team from 1991 to 1994.
 In 1994, he was the school's rushing leader with 618 yards and three touchdowns that year.
 He also played in the 1994 Blue–Gray Game.

 During a 13–0 shutout win against Tulane in 1994, Holliday set the Memphis record for most rushing attempts in a single game with 42, gaining 151 yards in the process.
 The record still stands as of 2021.